PREETHI-ASHRITHA/Nova/README.md

-To run the code initially you need to install npm Command to install is - npm install
+To run the code initially you need to install 'npm'.
+Command to install is - npm install

 Secondly to run the code.